impeccableashish25/facebook_testcase/README.md

 # facebook_testcase

-I have create the testcase scripts of possible testcases for the Signup and Login pages of Facebook.
+I have created the testcase scripts of possible testcases for the Signup and Login pages of Facebook.